TheDreamer123/When-The-Sword-Is-Sus/README.md

 This mod adds a bunch of cursed swords, some even with custom abilities!

 ## What swords does it add?
-It adds a bread, apple, glass, anvil, totem, gunpowder, slime, flint and steel, suspicious stew and sculk swords.
+It adds a bread, apple, glass, anvil, totem, gunpowder, slime, flint and steel, suspicious stew and sculk sword.

 ## Holy cow, that's a lot of swords, what do they do?
 All swords can be eaten, although some are not much of a good idea...